Last Updated on July 3, 2021 by Grow with Bovees

 When sprayed, Dawn dish soap smothers the grubs until they die.
 The grubs once in contact with the soapy solution suffocate and die within a few minutes.

-To make this soapy solution, mix three tablespoons of Dawn soap with a gallon of water, stir well, and spray only over the brown patches of dying grass.
+You can make this homemade insecticidal soap solution by simply combining liquid dish soap and water as follows; three tablespoons of Dawn soap per gallon of water, stir well, and spray only over the brown patches of dying grass.

 Will Soapy Water Get Rid Of Lawn Fungus?